NewJeans: Image and fashion

 NewJeans has influenced fashion and make-up trends with their style, developed by Choi Yu-mi.
 Having previously met Min while working with Shinee, Choi began working with Min and NewJeans in 2020, despite never having styled a girl group.
 Min stated that she wanted NewJeans' image to be "cool, chill, and sophisticated".
 NewJeans debuted with a Y2K-inspired style that established them as "a symbol" of the Y2K fashion revival in South Korea.
 The members wore "drastically" different outfits in the music videos to confuse fans, prompting them to rewatch the videos to identify the members.
 For their hair and make-up, NewJeans worked with hairstylist Gi-hee and make-up artist Lee Nak-yeum, who developed a signature "natural" look for the group.
 Azrin Tan argued in Vogue Singapore that NewJeans presented a "new aesthetic", characterized by minimal soft make-up and straight black hair, that defied beauty standards in the contemporary K-pop industry with its simplicity.
-Similarly, Jon Caramanica notes in The New York Times that "The production is sensuous and restrained [...]
-NewJeans deploys its contemporary reference points in service of a throwback idea."
 Their styling contributed in shaping NewJeans' girl-next-door image, deemed by Tan a "stark shift away from the usually high-octane aesthetic" of contemporary K-pop groups.

 NewJeans branched out and showcased a variety of concepts in the music videos released for Get Up, including cheerleading and ballet-inspired outfits.
 Since NewJeans' debut, Choi has incorporated in their style elements from several modern trends, such as gorpcore and blokecore, and designers, such as Kiko Kostadinov, Martine Rose, Marine Serre, and Hyein Seo.
 Edith Winslow of Vogue Australia has described NewJeans' fashion style as a combination of "bold pieces, contemporary designers, and the confidence to pull it all off".
 The New York Times named them among the most stylish people of 2023.
 In interviews, NewJeans have said they enjoy exploring different styles and expressing themselves through fashion.
 The members' personal styles have also become influential, with Julian Bartolome of Inquirer Super saying they have "established themselves as modern-teen style icons".
 All of the members have served as ambassadors for fashion and beauty brands: Hanni for Gucci, Armani Beauty, and UGG, Hyein for Louis Vuitton, Danielle for Burberry, YSL Beauty, and Celine, Minji for Chanel Korea, and Haerin for Dior.